oliverstockdale/starter-academic/content/post/entropic-entanglement-now-on-the-arxiv/index.md

 $$S_M(Q_\pm) \geq 1 + \ln2.$$

-A violation of these bounds therefore flags entanglement.
+A violation of these bounds therefore entanglement.
 In our paper, we consider some examples of different quantum states to show our new entanglement witness works.
-We consider both Gaussian and non-Gaussian states, and show that our witness is stronger than previous witnesses for certain non-Gaussian states, such as the Schrödinger cat state.
+We consider both Gaussian and non-Gaussian states and show that our witness is stronger than previous witnesses for certain non-Gaussian states, such as the Schrödinger cat state.

 An infographic that describes the main points of our preprint can be found [here](phaseSpace.pdf).